znguye/NifflerLoot/README.md

 - [x] Tripple check that the time and the balance reset each time especially when clicking "play again"

 ## Backlog
+- [ ] Next level: a new banana is now part of the gameObject
 - [ ] Betting function for points multiplier
 - [ ] Saving the highest score of a certain round
 - [ ] Money rain during win screen
-- [ ] Level 3: If the Niffler gets stuck in the cursed coin 5 times, the game is over + random teleport
+- [ ] Next level: If the Niffler gets stuck in the cursed coin 5 times, the game is over + random teleport
 - [ ] Modify the Challenge screen so you can click on a map to go back a level
 - [ ] Use sub-classes (e.g.: to add a banana)
 - [ ] Fix bugs: Sometimes points don't add because the Niffler moves at the same time as the object being generated